Ignaciovga/btc-london-session-strategy/README.md

 1. Define the **Tokyo session range**
 2. Validate the trading day using a **specific H1 candle**
-3. Monitor price during London session for entry conditions
+3. Monitor price during the London session for entry conditions
-4. Execute trades based on breakout logic
+4. Execute trades based on breakout behavior
 5. Apply:

    * Stop Loss
    * Take Profit
-6. If both TP and SL are touched in the same candle:
+6. If both TP and SL are touched within the same candle:

-   * Resolve using **1-minute Binance data**
+   * Resolve execution using **1-minute Binance data**
 7. Track performance and export results

 ---